-Although you may complete many of our graduate degrees through distance learning courses, all of our graduate degree programs have residential requirements.
-Residential requirements are academic requirements, and their completion is important for your successful academic progress as well as transformational learning.
+Our graduate courses reflect a hybrid approach that combines online learning with required on-site instruction at residential conferences.
+Residential requirements are academic in nature, and their completion is important for your successful academic progress as well as transformational learning.

 Residential requirements vary by program to accommodate the learning outcomes associated with specific degree programs.
 Where, how often, and when residential experiences occur also varies by program.
-Request more information today and find out about the residential requirements for your degree program at Saybrook.
+Request more information about the residential requirements for your desired degree program at Saybrook.

-The admissions process for the School of Psychology & Interdisciplinary Inquiry is designed to ensure a good match between you and Saybrook University, as determined by the Faculty Admission Committee which selects individuals most likely to succeed in graduate studies at Saybrook.
+The admissions process for the School of Psychology & Interdisciplinary Inquiry is designed to ensure a good match between you and Saybrook University, as determined by the Faculty Admissions Committee, which selects individuals most likely to succeed in graduate studies at Saybrook.
 In our review, we emphasize: